-- what your asset cost you - certain incidental costs of buying and selling it - brokerage or agent's fees, legal fees, investment advisers' fees and stamp duty - non-capital costs of ownership such as interest on monies borrowed to acquire the asset (generally, this will not apply to shares or units because you will usually have claimed or be entitled to claim these costs as tax deductions), and - any costs you incurred in establishing, maintaining and defending your ownership of it.
+- what your asset cost you - certain incidental costs of buying and selling it brokerage or agent's fees, legal fees, investment advisers' fees and stamp duty - the costs of owning the asset, such as interest on monies borrowed to acquire the asset (generally, this will not apply to shares or units because you will usually have claimed or be entitled to claim these costs as tax deductions), and - any costs you incurred in establishing, maintaining and defending your ownership of it.

 You may also need to reduce the cost base for an asset such as a share or unit by the amount of any nonassessable payment you received from the company or fund during the time you owned the share or unit.
-This is explained on page 17 (shares) and page 21 (units).
+This is explained on page 20 (shares) and page 26 (units).

-For more information on how to determine your cost base and reduced cost base, see the Guide to capital gains tax 2005.
+For more information on how to determine your cost base and reduced cost base, see Guide to capital gains tax 2006.